ajiteshdeb/AWS-Notes/Compute Service/lambda.md

 Lambda functions can be *invoked directly* with the Lambda console, the Lambda API, the AWS SDK, the AWS CLI, AWS toolkits and other AWS services.
 Lambda can be also configured to *read from* a stream or queue to invoke the function.

+1. **Synchronous Invocation** -
+You wait for the function to process the event and return a response.
+Error handling must happen client side (retries, exponential backoff, etc…)

+	 **User Invoked**:
+• Elastic Load Balancing (Application Load Balancer)
+• Amazon API Gateway
+• Amazon CloudFront (Lambda@Edge)
+• Amazon S3 Batch
+	 **Service Invoked**:
+• Amazon Cognito
+• AWS Step Functions
+	 **Other Services**:
+• Amazon Lex
+• Amazon Alexa
+• Amazon Kinesis Data Firehose

+2. **Asynchronous Invocation**:
+you do not wait for a response from the function code.
+Lambda attempts to retry on errors.

+	Lambda first places the event in a queue called "**Event Queue**" and returns a success response without additional information,  then a separate process reads events from the queue and sends them to your function.
+In case of failures *lambda function retries 3 times in total, 1 minute wait after 1st , then 2 minutes wait*. you will see duplicate logs entries in CloudWatch Logs in such cases.

+	• Amazon Simple Storage Service (S3)
+• Amazon Simple Notification Service (SNS)
+• Amazon CloudWatch Events / EventBridge
+• AWS CodeCommit (CodeCommitTrigger: new branch, new tag, new push)
+• AWS CodePipeline (invoke a Lambda function during the pipeline, Lambda must callback)
+• Amazon CloudWatch Logs (log processing)
+• Amazon Simple Email Service
+• AWS CloudFormation
+• AWS Config
+• AWS IoT
+• AWS IoT Events